[Courtesy of iwsnoballs.com]

 When you drive past Hansen's, you'll probably notice a line down the block.
 The snowballs here are so good that New Orleanians have been enjoying them for almost a century!
 This humble snowball stand was awarded by the James Beard Awards in 2014 for being an "American Classic."

 The regulars will always go for their favorite flavors, but there's no shame in trying one of the specialty limited flavors from time to time.
 Try a plain flavor like Pineapple, Grape, or Strawberry.
 The tart flavors include Satsuma, Limeade, and Fruit Punch.
-The new fancy flavors are great; Hibiscus, Fresh Watermelon, Pink Peppermint, and Ginger Cayenne are just a few.
+The new fancy flavors are also great: Hibiscus, Fresh Watermelon, Pink Peppermint, Ginger Cayenne, and more.

 2. Imperial Woodpecker Sno-Balls